ashfurrow/blog/source/blog/2012-08-05-you-probably-dont-understand-frames-and-bounds.markdown

 ![](/img/import/blog/you-probably-dont-understand-frames-and-bounds/24979633EED54A5D9C25EFB6023C9EA6.png)

-Sexy!
+Nice!
 Notice that the parent view controller doesn't even need a reference to the child view controller's view; it can access it indirectly via `self.subviewcontroller.view`.

 Now, there are some guidelines developers should abide by.
 These aren't enforced, necessarily, but following some established standards will make your life easier.